Placencia – Belize’s Affordable

 - Take a walk down Placencia Village’s main street.
 The best way to acclimatise to all things Placencia is to stroll down the main thoroughfare, a 4,071 foot long by 4 foot wide footpath listed in the Guinness Book of World Records as the narrowest main street in the world.
 Amble along and visit the little shops, enjoy an ice cream or cold beer with you feet in the sand, relax and take in the ambience as you begin to relax and get in the groove.

 - Hit the water.
 This is the Caribbean Sea at its finest, and a short walk to swimming, snorkelling, kayaking, beachcombing, bicycling and birding heaven.
-Scuba diving, snorkelling, fly fishing, deep sea and sport fishing, and sailing – both charter and crewed – can all be arranged within this beautiful Belize seacoast village.
+Scuba diving, snorkelling, fly fishing, deep sea and sports fishing, and sailing – both charter and crewed – can all be arranged within this beautiful Belize seacoast village.

 - Eat.
 All this strolling and swimming will make you hungry.
 Fortunately, Placencia’s restaurants, bars and clubs offer a great range of Caribbean seafood dishes, as well as the usual European and American fare.